EU medicines regulator approves new COVID treatments | DW | 16.12.2021

 Kineret (anakinra), which is manufactured by Stockholm-based Swedish Orphan Biovitrum, could "decrease lower airway damage, preventing development of severe respiratory failure," the agency announced in a separate press release.

+The top EU medicines regulator also authorized Pfizer's COVID pill for emergency use on Thursday, saying the medicine "can be used to treat adults with COVID-19 who do not require supplemental oxygen and who are increased risk of progressing to severe disease."

-Final approval for the two drugs is up to the European Commission.
-The EU has authorized six COVID treatments so far.
+Final approval for the three drugs is ultimately up to the European Commission.
+The EU has authorized seven COVID treatments so far.

 The authorizations come as the EU braces itself for a possible surge in cases from the newly discovered omicron variant of the virus.
 Xevudy has been found to be effective against all mutations of omicron, according to studies.